amyfinck/colorspace_converter/README.md

 - `q6coHjd7P`
 - `chmod +x main.exe`
 - `./main.exe`
-If you get a strange error such as
+- If you get a strange error, try deleting everything from the device and try again
+- You can also compile with the arm emulator `qemu-arm main.exe` directly on the machine, but I've noticed differences in what works on both.